 In cats, unhealthy weight loss may be due to decreased metabolic activity with age, or it could be linked to an underlying medical problem.

 Here are some of the most common causes of unhealthy weight loss in cats:

-- Feline diabetes mellitus
+- Feline diabetes

-- Intestinal parasites or other GI infections
+- Intestinal parasites or other gastrointestinal infections

 - Neurologic or central nervous system disorders